Billy-Spearman-WCCI/RaceCarExtension/README.md

       pattern to accumulate parameters one-by-one.
     * **Fluent Pattern** -- Methods which end with `return this;` so that multiple methods can be called on a single object in a single statement.
+* **Convention over Configuration** -- Put things where the framework expects and you don't to tell it explicitly.
+So IntelliJ *expects* that code will be in src/main/java and src/test/java.
+If you that, your configuration is *much* easier.

 ## More Java keywords